OLD NEWS >> August - December 2006

 Section L (Trekking/Mountaineering Okstindan)

-Section N (Orienteering Korgen)
+N (Orienteering Korgen)

 Section P (Trekking Seven Sisters)